-The full Board, in accordance with the charter responsibility for implementing the ESG management system.
+The full Board is responsible for implementing the ESG Policy.

 A strong environmental, social and governance performance is essential for the success and growth of the Company's business.
 The Company's aim is to recognise its legal and other obligations to all legitimate stakeholders from time to time where and to the extent appropriate.
 With the recognised obligations in mind, the Company will manage its activities in a sustainable manner with respect to our workforce, our communities and the environment.